Table of Contents

 How Does a Life Insurance Death Benefit Work?

-A death benefit can be a valuable asset, and insurers provide various options for disbursing payments after death.
 In rare cases, the policy owner might specify which life insurance settlement options they want to provide for beneficiaries, and they may even restrict when beneficiaries can receive funds.
 But in most cases, beneficiaries have options, and you can select the option that works most appropriately for your needs.

 Common Life Insurance Settlement Options